-We show next how the presence of the ZLB constraint affects the three components of the welfare loss function, associated respectively with the volatility of the output gap, price inflation, and wage inflation.
-Figures 6 to 9 display welfare losses and its components as a function of θ_w , with and without the ZLB.
-Each figure corresponds to a different monetary policy regime and/or source of fluctuations.10

-Figure 6 shows the welfare loss and its components under a Taylor rule with demand shocks as the source of fluctuations.
-Absent a ZLB, an increase in wage flexibility from its baseline value stabilizes the output gap (which reduces welfare losses), but on the other hand increases the volatility in price and wage inflation (which increases welfare losses).
+We show next how the presence of the ZLB constraint affects the three components of the welfare loss function, associated respectively with the volatility of the output gap, price inflation and wage inflation.
+Figure 6 shows the welfare loss and its components under a Taylor rule with demand shocks as the source of fluctuations, with and without the ZLB constraint.
+On the absence of the ZLB, an increase in wage flexibility (starting from its baseline value) stabilizes the output gap (which reduces welfare losses), but, however, increases the volatility in price and wage inflation (which increases welfare losses).
 The latter effect appears to dominate, except when the initial degree of wage rigidities is very low.
-Note in particular that the (local) increase in the losses from higher volatility of wage inflation occurs despite the fact that the cost of any given level of such volatility is smaller when wages are more flexible.
-The presence of the ZLB constraint raises the volatility in the output gap, price inflation, and wage inflation for any given level of θ_w , and thus the corresponding welfare losses.
+Note in particular that the (local) increase in the losses from a higher volatility of wage inflation occurs despite the fact that the cost of any given level of such volatility is smaller when wages are more flexible.
+The presence of the ZLB constraint raises the volatility in the output gap, price inflation and wage inflation for any given level of $\theta_w$ , thereby raising the corresponding welfare loss components.
 More interestingly, we see that the three components play a role in the amplification of the adverse welfare effects of greater wage flexibility that results from the presence of the ZLB constraint.
-The previous results are qualitatively similar if instead technology shocks are the source of fluctuations, as Figure 7 shows, though with lower magnitudes of amplification.
+Similar findings are obtained when technology shocks are the source of fluctuations although with lower magnitudes of amplification (see Figure A2 in the online appendix).